 Table of Contents

-- Florida Bill of Sale Requirements
+1. Florida Vehicle Bill of Sale

 Florida law requires a motor vehicle bill of sale, which is a legal document that acts as a receipt of a vehicle sale, if you are buying or selling a vehicle in the state.
 A bill of sale is not only a record of the sale, but also includes pertinent information, such as vehicle purchase date, sale price, and the parties’ contact information.
 After completing a bill of sale, the sale is not final until you transfer the vehicle title and have it registered.

 A state-approved, printable notice of Notice of Sale and/or Bill of Sale for a Motor Vehicle, Mobile Home, Off-Highway Vehicle or Vessel is offered by Florida’s Department of Highway Safety and Motor Vehicles (DHSMV).
 Though the state provides this document, which functions as both a notice of sale and a bill of sale, buyers and sellers can create their own using the required fields.

 The bill of sale must contain the following information:

 - Make, model, year, body type, and color of the vehicle

 - Certificate of title number, which is located on the vehicle title

 - Odometer disclosure statement